risingwavelabs/risingwave-docs/docs/performance/performance-best-practices.md

 3. Join.

-This is an advanced feature that is still in the experimental stage, which may or may not exist in the future version of RisingWave.
+This is an advanced feature that is still in the [public preview stage](/product-lifecycle/#features-in-the-public-preview-stage), which may or may not exist in the future version of RisingWave.
 Feel free to raise the question in RisingWave’s Slack channel before making a decision.

 ## How to monitor the progress of direct CDC